FBC TV

 FBC TV access, VITI+ streaming guidance, free versus paid context, and key tournament dates for viewers in Fiji.

 Fijian Broadcasting Corporation is the broadcaster that current World Cup 2026 broadcaster lists place in Fiji, and the official platform story is already easy to follow.
-FBC runs the digital service VITI+, where viewers can watch FBC content online with login-based access.
+FBC runs the digital service VITI+, and the corporate homepage links directly to it alongside the group's news and radio products rather than hiding it as a one-off event page.

 That digital setup matters because FBC is already active in FIFA programming.
-FBC has officially announced exclusive rights for several FIFA youth World Cups in 2025 and 2026, which makes it a familiar local FIFA broadcast brand even though a full public 2026 men's World Cup match-by-match breakdown has not yet been published.
+FBC News has officially announced exclusive rights for several FIFA youth tournaments, including the FIFA U-17 World Cup, FIFA U-17 Women's World Cup, and FIFA U-20 Women's World Cup in 2026, which makes it a familiar local FIFA broadcast brand even though a full public 2026 men's World Cup match-by-match breakdown has not yet been published.

 Fijian Broadcasting Corporation is the current listed World Cup 2026 broadcaster in Fiji.

 Fijian Broadcasting Corporation is one of Fiji's main public media brands, and VITI+ is the digital service that carries its online viewing experience.
-The platform already hosts FBC shows and live content with a clear login flow.
+FBC describes it as an OTT platform with live and on-demand content, while the main corporate site keeps the service visible beside the broadcaster's wider media network.

 That makes the World Cup question more practical than theoretical.
-If FBC is Fiji's men's World Cup broadcaster, the two names fans need to track are FBC TV and VITI+.
+If FBC is Fiji's men's World Cup broadcaster, the two names fans need to track are FBC TV and VITI+, with the online side clearly built around sign-in access rather than an anonymous open player.

 For the broader country version of the topic, open the How to Watch FIFA World Cup 2026 in Fiji guide too.